 In declaring bankruptcy, check what your options are in the bankruptcy code.
 There are different types of bankruptcy you can file under.
 Personal bankruptcy filers, however, have two main bankruptcy chapter choices: 7 and 13.
 Chapter 7 is about liquidation, while Chapter 13 is about reorganization.

 Chapter 7 or the “Big Eraser” is for those who want a quick bankruptcy discharge.
 You have to pass the means test to qualify for it.
 Meanwhile, a Chapter 13 bankruptcy case involves a forced repayment plan.
 Filers have to pay back their debts in exchange for a super discharge and the ability to keep their assets.
 Take note that Chapter 13 filers make payments based not on the amount they owe, but on what they can afford to pay.

 The Bankruptcy Process

-For Help in Bankruptcy Filings, Contact a Washington Bankruptcy Attorney Today!
+For Help in Bankruptcy Filings, Contact a Portland Bankruptcy Attorney Today!